 Ground up, Sichuan pepper is one of the elements in Chinese five spice powder (the others are star anise, fennel, clove, and cinnamon).

-To tame Sichuan flower pepper a little, as well as to enhance its enhancing ability, it’s a good thing to dry fry it.
+To tame the numbing effect of Sichuan flower pepper a little, as well as to strengthen its enhancing ability, it’s a good thing to dry fry it.

 Sichuan pepper is very good: